Auckland Libraries

-Auckland Libraries is the public library system for the Auckland Region of New Zealand.
+Auckland Council Libraries, usually simplified to Auckland Libraries, is the public library system for the Auckland Region of New Zealand.
 It was created when the seven separate councils in the Auckland region merged in 2010.
-It is currently the largest public-library network in the Southern Hemisphere with 55 branches from Wellsford to Waiuku.
-Currently from March 2021, the region has a total of 56 branches.
+It is currently the largest public-library network in the Southern Hemisphere, with 56 branches from Wellsford to Waiuku, two research centres, mobile library services, and an extensive heritage collection.

 History

 In November 2010, Auckland's local councils merged to create the Auckland Council.
-As a result of this process, the seven public library systems within the region were combined to form Auckland Libraries.
+As a result of this process, the seven public library systems within the region were combined to form Auckland Council Libraries.

-The following library networks were amalgamated, forming Auckland Libraries:
+The following library networks were amalgamated, forming Auckland Council Libraries: